crux-ucla/neurotechx2020/README.md

 Running the React app requires Node, which can be downloaded [here](https://nodejs.org/en/download/).
 Once Node is installed, navigate to the directory containing the code for the app (package.json should be one of the files listed).
 Run the command ```npm install``` to install all the dependencies, then run ```npm start``` to run the app locally.
 Running the latter command should open up a tab in your default browser immediately, but if it does not, go to the url ```localhost:3000```.

 ## Conclusion
+Although we had to adapt due to the far-reaching impacts of the COVID-19 pandemic, we developed a system that can detect and visualize changes in alpha and beta powers as well as alpha asymmetry values from raw EEG data.
+For the future, we aim to add detection of eye blinks or jaw clenches to our system so that they can be removed from the signal.
+We also aim to find and remove streamed EEG values that are too noisy due to momentary movement or loss of contact between the electrode and participant.
+In addition, we could explore other signal processing methods such as wavelet transformations.

+In the future, we could develop a more formal feedback system based on this project.
+As mentioned earlier, alpha asymmetry values can be indicative of negative thinking.
+We could provide participants with a variety of visual feedback that corresponds to their asymmetry values to help them train their brain toward more left-sided brain activity.
+Testing this with many participants over multiple sessions and seeing how asymmetry values change would be a really cool experiment!